markwhiting/bridget/_projects/violin.markdown

 end: 2017-11-24
 ---

-A Puppet performance devised from Vladimir Mayakovskiy’s poem, “The Violin — A Little Bit Nervous” performed to Paganini’s ‘La campanella’.
+A Puppet performance devised from Vladimir Mayakovskiy’s poem, “The Violin — A Little Bit Nervous,” performed to Paganini’s ‘La campanella’.

 A Violin becomes overworked, its musician walks away.
-Lonely, the Violin does not notice its other half — its soul-mate —emerging from the darkness.
+Lonely, the Violin does not notice its other half emerging from the darkness.
 She dances.
-They are finally united.
+Whole again.

 A wonderfully playful poem.